basilhendroff/truenas-iocage-wordpress/POST-INSTALL.md

 Status messages should indicated that the mail was sent successfully.
 If there are no errors, you can then check out `yourmail@gmail.com` and make sure that email has been delivered successfully.
 But, if you do get errors and don't receive the email then check `/var/log/maillog`:

 `cat /var/log/maillog`

+Don't exit the jail just yet.

+### 7. Configure phpMyAdmin
+From a browser, use the WordPress jail IP to go to the address `http://jail_ip/phpmyadmin/setup` and configure a database server host.

+Click `New server`.

+Click `Apply`.

+Click `Display`.

+Copy the text of the generated configuration file and paste it into the file `/usr/local/www/phpMyAdmin/config.inc.php`.

+`cd /usr/local/www/phpMyAdmin && ee config.inc.php`

+Save the file and then exit the jail `exit`.

+Note: Once you've placed the WordPress jail behind the reverse proxy, you will be able to log in to phpMyAdmin, with your database root username and password, using the jail FQDN instead of the jail IP e.g. `https://blog.mydomain.com/phpmyadmin`.

 ## Configure the Reverse Proxy
 If using Caddy, the code block might look something like: